Aratramba/design-manual/docs/src/Getting Started.md

 ```

 ## Components
 Then you need to setup your build pipeline.
-You can automate component aggregation using our [website scraper](https://www.npmjs.com/package/design-manual-scraper) to look for HTML-comments on your (local) website, [Pug-doc](https://www.npmjs.com/package/pug-doc) if you're using Pug, or some other way - as long as it results in a components.json file, looking like this:
+You can automate component aggregation using [Design Manual Scraper](https://www.npmjs.com/package/design-manual-scraper) to look for HTML-comments on your (local) website, [Pug-doc](https://www.npmjs.com/package/pug-doc) if you're using Pug, or some other way - as long as it results in a components.json file, looking like this:

 ```json
 [